Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 3)[Web2Py](https://loopback.io/doc/)

-Both extensions are easily extensible therefore both gets a point here.
+Both extensions are easily extensible therefore both get a point here.

 NodeJS vs Python: 4 – 3

-### conclusion
+### Conclusion
+From the above comparison, Node.Js have won by 1 point.
+These results are from my view, different programmers may differentiate the two technology in other ways.
+Therefore, choosing either of the languages will depend on the developer's skill and experience.

+Node.Js has a hi